 Information for paraeducators

-This program offers paraeducators professional development training to enhance your practice and career as a paraeducator.
+This program offers paraeducators professional development training to enhance their career.

 During the 2019-20 school year, school districts are required to provide 14 hours of training on the Fundamental Course of Study (FCS) to paraeducators.
 This is paid time.

 It is the responsibility of your school district to provide training on the FCS.
 Paraeducators should contact their school district’s human resources office for training details.

 What are the requirements of the certificate program?

 If funded, paraeducators must: